 More broadly, not only is automation abolishing the source of profit, but the intensifying centralisation of capital is making the system more rent-dependent, while impoverishing more and more people who will no longer be able to afford to buy or rent commodities.
 The system must collapse.

 While capitalism has a long-run tendency to centralise wealth and power, socialism has a long-term tendency to decentralise wealth and power.
-Total public ownership does this to a significant extent pretty much immediately, but as socialism completes the final development of fully automated production and makes it increasingly diffused or ‘localised’, bringing about abundant material wealth for all, the centrality of the state becomes increasingly relevant and withers away, bringing about the higher stage of communism.
+Total public ownership does this to a significant extent pretty much immediately, but as socialism completes the final development of fully automated production and makes it increasingly diffused or ‘localised’ (along with 3-D printing, lab-grown food, etc.), bringing about abundant material wealth for all, the centrality of the state becomes increasingly irrelevant and withers away, bringing about the higher stage of communism.

 That is going to be a decades-long process, but football fans will not have to wait that long to take back the game they love — by kicking out the billionaire owners and replacing them with democratic fan-based ownership models.
 As I recently argued in the essay “Socialism is now and economic necessity”), one of the pledges communist parties should make is for “professional sports clubs to be owned and run by their (nation-based) fans”.
 The fans will collectively elect their spokespeople and hire their managers; decide on the club’s badge and the season’s kit (which won’t be blighted by a sponsor(s)!); direct community ties; vote for the rules and innovations; and so on.

 Fan ownership under socialism will restore competition to the sport, not just through sport-wide democratic decision-making, but economically.
-While the biggest clubs may continue to dominate initially, given their headstarts, as economic power becomes more even across regions, nations and continents (as socialism becomes more and more global), the sport will become more competitive than ever before.
+While the biggest clubs may continue to dominate initially given their headstarts, as economic power becomes more even across regions, nations and continents (as socialism becomes more and more global and developed), the sport will become more competitive than ever before.

 He was right.
 With capital becoming extremely dependent on public debt, in turn making governments dependent on central bank money printing, worldwide hyperinflation is already on the horizon.

 There are much more pressing reasons to end capitalism: the rocketing levels of poverty; the devastating wars caused by inherent economic crises and intensifying competition between multinational corporations; and now even the existential threat of climate change, which is driven by the extractive production capitalism relies upon; and so on.
-But a world without competition in sport is one that diminishes our culture, leisure time and identity, too — things that make the daily drudgery of capitalism a little more tolerable.
+But a world without competition in sport is one that diminishes our culture and leisure time — things that make the daily drudgery of capitalism a little more tolerable.

-Just as the working class has been disenfranchised by capitalist ‘democracy’, football fans have been disenfranchised from their football clubs (with a lot of overlap, of course; and it’s also too expensive to play in our increasingly limited spare time).
+Just as the working class has been disenfranchised by capitalist ‘democracy’, football fans have been disenfranchised from their football clubs (with a lot of overlap, of course; and it’s alsoincreasingly too expensive to watch or even play in our increasingly limited spare time).

 But this cannot last forever — the capitalists are eating their own tails.
 Even the biggest clubs will one day belong to the fans.